Write-up

 index.php:48 Refused to execute inline script because it violates the following Content Security Policy directive: "script-src-elem 'none'".
 Either the 'unsafe-inline' keyword, a hash ('sha256-Tz/iYFTnNe0de6izIdG+o6Xitl18uZfQWapSbxHE6Ic='), or a nonce ('nonce-...') is required to enable inline execution.

-Now, we will add all of the <script> except the one that sets the isProd variable to true.
+.
 Just like that, we have overcome the first hurdle.
 The hashes (URL-encoded) to add to our CSP are:

 sha256-Tz/iYFTnNe0de6izIdG+o6Xitl18uZfQWapSbxHE6Ic=